dwkim78/upsilon/README.md

 ### v0.2
-- an improved period extracting module using pyFFTW and multi-threads, which decreases the extracting time by ~40%.
+- an improved period extracting module using pyFFTW and multi-threads, which substantially decreases the extracting time.

 ### v0.1
 - add feature extracting modules.